jonhoo/cucache/benchmark/README.md

 [ben](ben/) and [tom](tom/).
 Results can be found by going to each of those directory.
 The former is a 40-core machine with four NUMA nodes, and the latter is a slower 48-core machine with eight NUMA nodes.
+Performance without the overhead of the memcache protocol and the loopback interface can be found in [internal](internal/).

 Benchmarks were performed with [memtier_benchmark](https://github.com/RedisLabs/memtier_benchmark) on